-Term Abbreviation Description Primary - Closed The Closed Primary election segregates each political party onto its own ballot, along with all pertinent non-political contests and referendums.
-Primary - Open The Open Primary election combines all political parties' contests onto a single ballot, along with all pertinent non-political contests and referendums.
-Precinct Count Scanner PCS A precinct-count optical scanner is a mark sense- based ballot and vote counting device located at a precinct and is typically operated by scanning one ballot at a time.
-Request For Information RFI A form used by testing laboratories to request, from the EAC, interpretation of a technical issue related to testing of voting systems.
-Requirements Matrix N/A This is the matrix created by the EAC and maintained by SLI that traces the requirements to the various test modules and test methods.
+Term Abbreviation Description Requirements Matrix N/A This is the matrix created by the EAC and maintained by SLI that traces the requirements to the various test modules and test methods.
 Standard Lab Procedure SLP SLI's quality system documentation is made up of standard lab procedures (SLPs), which are procedures required to ensure a systematic, repeatable and accurate approach to voting systems testing and governing the actual performance of SLI's work.
 (Verity) Tab No Abbreviation Verity software applications are organized around easy-to-follow workflows and activities; a "Tab" provides specific activities associated with "chevron" workflows in the application user interface.
 Voting Center Typically a convenience voting location that manages multiple ballot styles Technical Data Package TDP This is the data package that is supplied by the vendor and includes: Functional Requirements, Specifications, End-user documentation, Procedures, System Overview, Configuration Management Plan, Quality Assurance Program, and manuals for each of the required hardware, software, firmware components of each voting system.
 Test Method No Abbreviation SLI proprietary documents which are designed to group sets of EAC VVSG requirements in a logical manner that can be utilized to efficiently validate where and how requirements, or portions of a requirement, are met.

-Term Abbreviation Description Test Module No Abbreviation An actionable component of a Test Method, that functionally verifies that a requirement is met within a voting system.
+Test Module No Abbreviation An actionable component of a Test Method, that functionally verifies that a requirement is met within a voting system.
 Test Modules are at a generic level within the Test Method, and are customized for a particular voting system, within a Test Suite.
 Test Suite No Abbreviation An actionable grouping of test modules designed to test a set of functions of a voting system or component in a specific way.
-Validation No Abbreviation Confirmation by examination and through provision of objective evidence that the requirements for a specific intended use or application have been fulfilled (ISO 9000) Verification No Abbreviation Confirmation by examination and through provision of objective evidence that specified requirements have been fulfilled (ISO 9000) Voluntary Voting Systems Guidelines Volumes I & II VVSG A set of specifications and requirements against which voting systems can be tested to determine if the systems provide all of the basic functionality, accessibility and security capabilities required of these systems.
-Voting System Test Lab VSTL The accredited lab where the voting system is being tested.
+Validation No Abbreviation Confirmation by examination and through provision of objective evidence that the requirements for a specific intended use or application have been fulfilled (ISO 9000) Verification No Abbreviation Confirmation by examination and through provision of objective evidence that specified requirements have been fulfilled (ISO 9000)

+Term Abbreviation Description Voluntary Voting Systems Guidelines Volumes I & II VVSG A set of specifications and requirements against which voting systems can be tested to determine if the systems provide all of the basic functionality, accessibility and security capabilities required of these systems.
+Voting System Test Lab Test VSTL The accredited lab where the voting sy tested.
 Voting System Under Test VSUT The designation for a voting system that is currently being tested.
 Voting Test Specialist VTS An SLI Compliance employee who has been qualified to perform EAC voting system certification testing.